 “Yeah, there is one room where you go in and they have AC cranked up and it’s super cold.
 It was nice after a hot sauna.”

 “Are you talking about the open-air area?
 The deck?
 Where there was no roof?”

 Looking back now, my only wish for Japanese bathhouses was the same as for Japanese food – I wanted more.
-I wanted to go enough times to wash away all of my anxiety over cultural differences and body issues, to shed my embarrassment like dead skin and use my time to cleanse, to relax, to be at peace with my thoughts.
-But most of all, I wanted to experience “skinship”, a sense of community and silent affinity with these women who shared their water, steam, and air with me.
+I wanted to go enough times to wash away all of my anxiety over cultural differences and body issues, shed my embarrassment like dead skin, and use my time to cleanse, relax, to be at peace with my thoughts.
+But most of all, I wanted to experience “skinship”, a sense of community, and silent affinity with these women who shared their water, steam, and air with me.